jaimetur/PhotoMigrator/help/0-execution-instructions.md

 ---

-# Instructions to run Docker Container:
+# Instructions to execute from Docker Container:

 > [!IMPORTANT]
 > ### ✅ Prerequisites